CASE STUDY | FINANCIAL SERVICES

-The Goal: To take coaching in MasterCard to the next level, create a performance feedback culture and deliver an improvement in performance and employee engagement.
+Multinational financial services corporation, Mastercard, asked Performance Consultants to design and deliver a global-scale experiential coaching programme to take coaching in the organization to the next level, create a performance feedback culture and deliver an improvement in performance and employee engagement.

-The Challenge: In order to support the new business remit of “competing to win”, managers and leaders needed fully to incorporate coaching skills and behaviours into their management style.
+In order to support the remit of “competing to win”, managers and leaders needed fully to incorporate coaching skills and behaviours into their management style.

-We started with a thorough examination of the needs.
-Employee Engagement Surveys have become the ultimate test for how organizations are inspiring and engaging their people.
-Questionnaires commonly include 50–75 rating questions and a handful of open questions so that employee opinions can be captured.
-The surveys cover a broad range of topics including Feedback, Teamwork, Communication, Opportunities for Growth, Work/Life Balance, Fairness, Respect for Management, Respect for Employees, Performance & Accountability and Personal Expression/Diversity.
-With MasterCard, we tailored a coach training programme called Coaching for Impact that addressed each of these topics.
+Thorough examination of needs – The annual Employee Engagement Survey was the ultimate test to see how Mastercard were inspiring and engaging their people.
+The survey included numerous rating questions and a handful of open questions so that employee opinions could be captured.
+Analysis of most recent survey results covered a broad range of topics including Feedback, Teamwork, Communication, Opportunities for Growth, Work/Life Balance, Fairness, Respect for Management, Respect for Employees, Performance & Accountability and Personal Expression/Diversity.

 “A person is happy only when he is interested in what he is doing; only then does he feel that the power of his own being is confirmed; only then can he express that power; only then is he not isolated; and only then does he feel connected with the world and not powerless.
 He can love things, he can love his work and he can love people.”

-After an initial pilot, we trained 42 internal trainers to deliver Coaching for Impact to all 1,500 people managers globally.
-The project spanned 15 countries in Europe, US and Asia-Pacific and was supported by local Performance Consultants team members in each country.
-Getting the skills out to all managers in a timely manner was key to its success; all managers went through the programme in 1 year.
+Getting the skills out to all managers in a timely manner was key to its success – all managers went through the programme in 1 year.